taymossimc/ATTO-AI-Magic-Button/README.md

 2. Enter your OpenAI API Key
 3. Enter your OpenAI Agent ID
 4. Adjust other settings as needed
+5. (Optional) test your connection with the button provided in the settings page

 ## Usage

 1. Click on the magic wand icon in the ATTO editor toolbar
 2. Type your request in the prompt field
+3. Choose to either "replace" or "add to" the existing content
-3. Click "Generate Content"
+4. Click "Generate Content"
-4. The AI-generated content will be inserted at the cursor position or replace selected text
+5. The AI-generated content will appear with an watermark.

 ## License